PhysioDyne/PhysioDyne/README.md

 <h1 align="center">Hi 👋, I'm Semih Berat</h1>
 <h3 align="center">I am computer engineering student at Ondokuz Mayıs University.
 I have been learning coding almost 1 year.
-Now, I develop myself about machine learning and web development branches.</h3>
+I develop myself about Machine Learning and Embedded Systems.
+My only purpose is learning about a lot of things about Computer Sciences.</h3>

 <h3 align="center">Connect with me:</h3>
 <p align="center">